 Did you enjoy this article?
 Sign up now!

-Jeanne is a happily married wife (to Ryan, July 2008) and mama of two beautiful children (Maximus 2009 & Caroline 2011), with hopes for many more.
+Jeanne is a happily married wife (to Ryan, July 2008) and mama of two beautiful biological children (Maximus 2009 & Caroline 2011).
+In 2014, Jeanne and Ryan finalized the adoption of Harlei (2012) into their family.
 As a “Cradle Catholic,” she spent years going through the motions before she actually came to understand and fall in love with our beautiful faith.
 Now, she enjoys discussing it with others, trying her best to live it.